jenyss/ExcelWorkerLangGraph/README.md

 **1. Extracting Excel File Preview**

-**_Input:_** Free-form user query (e.g., "Tell me which ticker symbols in the proposed price range $10.00 to $20.00 have an average performance above 20%, given that performance is spread across months 1 through 12."), Excel file.
+**_Input:_** Free-form user query (e.g., "Tell me which ticker symbols in the proposed price range $10.00 to $20.00 have an average performance above 20%, given that performance is spread across months 1 through 12."), Excel file.<br>
 **_Output:_** Excel file preview, including column names and data types.

 *Manual Step:* Read and extract an Excel file preview, then pass it to the LLM.